Lanagramme/config/config_files/home/vimwiki/projets/veil/stories/Daisy grows.md

 	 say this because I am your friend and I care about you.
 Those kind of "" have a price, and I dont want to see you hurt.
  - ..., I think you underestimate me.
- - You_ ..., Maybe I am.
+ - Daisy, you_ ..., Maybe I am.
 Maybe I should stop...
  - You certainely should.
  - Then I hope you know what you are doing.
 And I wich you to be safe.
- - I do, I don't your worries.
+ - I do, I don't need your worries.

 ----------

  - I did warn you, every action have consequences.
  - I know, and I should have listen to you.
- - But you did, and you made a choice.
+ - But you did, you listen to everything I said and then you made a choice.
 That's what being a mage is about, choices and consequences.
  - Please, this is not what I wanted, I just_ I dont know, I_
- - Calm down.
-You need to understand, this is exactly what you asked for, you just didn't realise all it encompasses.
+ - Breath.
+This is exactly what you asked for, you just didn't realise all it encompasses.
  - Please, not you, don't abandon me like all the others!
  - I wont, and I am not.
 I am still your friend, and I don't want to see you hurt.
 But I will no longer be your get out of jail free card.
 You are now